I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 3 strategies will help you not doubt your decision

-The method of the Canadian professor Henry Mintzberg will help you make the right decision.
+The method of Canadian professor Henry Mintzberg will help you make the right decision.
 In his opinion, there are three steps to success:

 Action.

-And the wording of the problem;
+And the formulation of the problem;

 Systematization of the received data;

-Direction correction;
+Direction adjustment;

 Search for alternative solutions and options for the development of events;

-Assessment of possible outcomes of the development of events;
+Assessment of possible outcomes of events;

 Decision and action.